RealityETH/subjectivocracy/operations.md

                     WhitelistArbitrator.freezeArbitrator(ArbitratorA)
 ```
 Next step:
 * Delist question finalizes as 1?
-[Complete an arbitrator removal]
+[Execute an arbitrator removal]
 * Delist question finalizes as 9?
 [Cancel an arbitrator removal]
 * May be contested: [Challenge an arbitration result](#challenge-an-arbitration-or-governance-result)